Art, Tenacity, and YWeb: How Dani RAD is Building a Creative Future

 Art With Purpose

-At YWCA Madison, supporting Dani’s journey reflects what our mission is all about: co-creating pathways for people to live into their full selves with dignity and joy.
-We are proud that programs like YWeb help turn possibility into reality, and we are honored to stand alongside creators like Dani as they lead, inspire, and transform.
+At YWCA Madison, supporting Dani RAD’s journey reflects what our mission is all about: co-creating pathways for people to live into their full selves with dignity and joy.
+We are proud that programs like YWeb help turn possibility into reality, and we are honored to stand alongside creators like Dani RAD as they lead, inspire, and transform.

 To learn more about Dani RAD and support their work, visit their Linktree to connect with their social media accounts and website.

-To learn more about YWeb Career Academy and YWCA Madison Employment Services programs that empower aspiring dreamers like Dani, visit https://www.ywcamadison.org/yweb-career-academy.
+To learn more about YWeb Career Academy and YWCA Madison Employment Services programs that empower aspiring dreamers like Dani RAD, visit https://www.ywcamadison.org/yweb-career-academy.